-Women who have one ovary removed (single oophorectomy) or a removal of the uterus (hysterectomy) have a reduced amount of estrogen and progesterone in their bodies.
-Early menopause can develop as a side effect among women who have undergone cervical cancer surgery or pelvic surgery.
+Women who have some surgeries are at a higher risk for early menopause.
+This includes women who have one ovary removed (single oophorectomy) or a removal of the uterus (hysterectomy).
+These surgeries can cause a reduced amount of estrogen and progesterone in the body.
+Early menopause can also develop as a side effect among women who have cervical cancer surgery or pelvic surgery.
 The removal of both ovaries (bilateral oophorectomy) causes immediate menopause.

-Chemotherapy and radiation greatly increases the risk of premature menopause.
-According to the Mayo Clinic, radiotherapy can damage ovarian tissues and lead to early onset of menopause.
+Chemotherapy and radiation greatly increase the risk of premature menopause.
+According to the Mayo Clinic, radiotherapy can damage ovarian tissues.
+This can lead to the early onset of menopause.

 Certain defects in chromosomes can lead to premature menopause.
-One such condition, Turner syndrome, occurs when a girl is born with an incomplete chromosome.
-Women with Turner syndrome have ovaries that don’t function properly, often causing them to enter menopause prematurely.
+Turner syndrome, for example, occurs when a girl is born with an incomplete chromosome.
+Women with Turner syndrome have ovaries that don’t function properly.
+This often causes them to enter menopause prematurely.

 Premature menopause can be a symptom of an autoimmune disease.
-An autoimmune disease occurs when a body’s immune system erroneously attacks a part of the body, mistaking it for a harmful substance.
-Particular autoimmune diseases, including thyroid disease and rheumatoid arthritis, can cause the immune system to attack the ovaries and ovarian tissues.
+An autoimmune disease occurs when the immune system attacks a part of the body because it mistakes it for a harmful substance.
+Certain autoimmune diseases like rheumatoid arthritis can cause the immune system to attack the ovaries and ovarian tissues.
 This can lead to premature menopause.